VivekPa/OptimalPortfolio/README.md

 ## Market Invariants
 The first step to optimising any portfolio is calculating market invariants.
 Market invariants are defined as aspects of market prices that have some determinable statistical behaviour over time.
 For stock prices, the compounded returns are the market invariants.
 So when we calculate these invariants, we can statistically model them and gain useful insight into their behaviour.
 So far, calculating market invariants of stock prices and forex prices have been implemented.
+I plan to calculate invariants for options and bonds but data acquisition is difficult.

 ## Moment Estimation
 Once the market invariants have been calculated, it is time to model the statistical properties of the invariants.
 This is an actively researched and studied field and due to the nature of the complexity involved in modelling the statistical properties of large market data, there are several limitations in estimating the moments of the distributions.
 I have tried implementing cutting edge research in shrinkage estimators.